Testing

 Although Turms does not plan to provide a ready-made stress test report, we will customize a distributed stress test platform for the Turms server in the near future.
 The platform's UI display and report analysis will be in charge of turms-admin, while node control and task execution will be in charge of the Controller node and Agent node in turms-performance-testing respectively.

-In particular, the reason why Turms can quickly customize and develop many platforms also benefits from our reasons for secondary development based on Turms mentioned "controllability.
+In particular, the reason why Turms can quickly customize and develop many platforms also benefits from our reasons for custom development based on Turms mentioned "controllability.
 The Turms project is 100% open source and has self-developed many basic middleware to ensure the controllability of the underlying technology.
 It avoids insufficient development motivation in the later stage of the project", so we will not be subject to third-party dependence when we do new projects, and we are full of motivation.